huddaluni/Data_analytics_Notes/README.md

 4. Analyze
 5. Share
 6. Act

+Data Analysis tools:
+Spreadsheets, such as Microsoft Excel and Google Sheets, are important tools for data analysts.
+They allow for the collection, storage, organization, and sorting of data.
+Spreadsheets also help in identifying patterns and structuring data for specific projects.
+Additionally, they enable the creation of data visualizations, including graphs and charts.

+Databases are collections of structured data stored in computer systems.
+Popular database systems like MySQL, Microsoft SQL Server, and BigQuery use Structured Query Language (SQL).
+SQL query languages allow analysts to isolate specific information from databases, making it easier to understand and manipulate data for analysis.

+Visualization tools like Tableau and Looker are commonly used by data analysts.
+These tools help transform complex data into understandable stories, allowing stakeholders to draw conclusions and make informed decisions.
+Tableau provides a simple drag-and-drop feature for creating interactive graphs, while Looker directly connects with databases, allowing data to be visualized in the chosen tool.

+Data analysts also work with programming languages like R and Python.
+These languages are widely used for statistical analysis, data visualization, and other data analysis tasks.
 #### a.
 Components of Analytical thinking

 1. Curiosity: an inclination to seek additional knowledge, posing appropriate inquiries